jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 * Adds Brotherhood of Steel combinations to the X-03 armor records
 * Injects X-03 power armor sets for the Brotherhood of Steel for ranks Knight and higher
 * Adds Hellfire X-03 as an uncommon item available from Proctor Teagan
+* Gives the X-03 worn by the Gunners a military paint job

 **Compatibility:**
 * Requires a patch for Some Assembly Required (included in the installer)